 If your existing documentation is comprehensive and already up to date your organisation is an exception.
 More often, documentation for systems may be unavailable or be out of date.
-For systems where the documentation seems inadequate we have often found that interviewing business and IT staff together can often be helpful to discover how systems are actually used in practice.
+For systems where the documentation seems inadequate we have often found that interviewing business and IT staff together can often be helpful to discover how systems are

 It may also be useful to consider a data profiling exercise.
 Data profiling is the act of analyzing your data contents.
 The reason that we recommend this is that you can test your assumptions about the data that you hold, therefore establishing the true content of your data and where personal information may be found.
 Don't be caught out by unknowns, for example customer information being stored in comment fields.

 Another factor to consider is so-called shadow or stealth IT, i.e. systems and solutions built and used without explicit approval from the IT department or indeed, without their knowledge.
 How many spreadsheets exist within your organisation that include customer or employee details?
 How many Cloud services are being used "unofficially", e.g. Mailchimp for customer satisfaction surveys?
 Do BYOD initiatives risk the security of your data subjects' privacy?

 Identifying these data sets is quite the challenge.

 Bear in mind that teams may be reluctant to disclose shadow IT systems if they feel that by doing so they will lose access to these.
 This part of the audit is likely to require the support of management teams throughout the business to explain and educate staff on the reasoning behind the need for access to such systems and personal devices.